andyydongg/personalWebsite/README.md

 # Personal Website
-Hello, this a for my personal website where I share my skills and a little more about myself beyond work.
+Hello!
+This is for my website, where I share my skills and a little more about myself beyond work.